MyKo101/Thesis/thesis.knit.md

 ### Development

-Data was recorded in a time-updated manner, however all variables were measured at baseline to emulate the real-world application of the model (i.e. future prediction of states and not covariates).
-Variables considered as covariates were demographics (sex, age, smoking status and alcohol consumption), comorbidities (congestive cardiac failure (CCF), chronic obstructive pulmonary disease (COPD), prior  cerebrovascular accident (CVA), hypertension (HT), diabetes mellitus (DM), ischemic heart disease (IHD), chronic liver disease (LD), prior myocardial infarction (MI), peripheral vascular disease (PVD) and slid tumour (ST)), physical parameters (BMI, blood pressure), blood results (haemoglobin, albumin, corrected calcium and phosphate measures), urine protein creatinine ratio (uPCR) and primary renal diagnosis (grouped as per ERA-EDTA classifications [@venkat-raman_new_2012]).
-Ethnicity was assessed in the populations, but as most patients were white, it was omitted as a potential predictor from the models.
+Data was recorded in a time-updated manner, however all variables were measured at baseline to emulate the real-world application of the model (i.e. future prediction of states and not covariates). ~~Variables considered as covariates were demographics (sex, age, smoking status and alcohol consumption), comorbidities (congestive cardiac failure (CCF), chronic obstructive pulmonary disease (COPD), prior  cerebrovascular accident (CVA), hypertension (HT), diabetes mellitus (DM), ischemic heart disease (IHD), chronic liver disease (LD), prior myocardial infarction (MI), peripheral vascular disease (PVD) and slid tumour (ST)), physical parameters (BMI, blood pressure), blood results (haemoglobin, albumin, corrected calcium and phosphate measures), urine protein creatinine ratio (uPCR) and primary renal diagnosis (grouped as per ERA-EDTA classifications [@venkat-raman_new_2012]).~~ As well as those included in \@ref(chap-dev-paper), ethnicity was assessed in the populations, but as most patients were white, it was omitted as a potential predictor from the models.

-uPCR and eGFR Rate of change were also calculated [@kovesdy_past_2016; @naimark_past_2016]  as the difference between the two most recent measures divided by time difference in years. $\textrm{Age}^2$, log(Age), log(eGFR Rate) and log(uPCR Rate) were considered as transformations within the model. log(Calendar Time) was included as a covariate to adjust for secular trends in treatment preferences [@bhatnagar_epidemiology_2015].
+~~uPCR and eGFR Rate of change were also calculated [@kovesdy_past_2016; @naimark_past_2016]~~<mark>Rates of change were calculated</mark> as the difference between the two most recent measures divided by time difference in years. ~~$\textrm{Age}^2$, log(Age), log(eGFR Rate) and log(uPCR Rate) were considered as transformations within the model.~~ log(Calendar Time) was included as a covariate to adjust for secular trends in treatment preferences [@bhatnagar_epidemiology_2015].
 Calendar Time was defined as length of time between start date and  1st January 2019.

 Intermediate states (RRT or modality) were considered to be medically transformative, and so a semi-markov (clock reset) method for analysis was considered to be well justified [@meira-machado_multi-state_2009].
 Each transition was modelled under a proportional hazards assumption using the Royston-Parmar technique [@royston_flexible_2002] to estimate coefficients for each covariate and a restricted cubic spline (on the log-time scale) for the baseline cumulative hazard.
 The cumulative hazards for each transition can be combined to produce estimates for the probability of a patient being in any state at any time [@putter_tutorial_2007].